 The Industrial Electricity/Electronics program is designed to prepare students for jobs in the use and maintenance of common electrical and electronic devices and instruments.
-Upon completion of the program, a Certificate of Competency in the field of Industrial Electricity/ Electronics is awarded the student.
+Upon completion of the program, a certificate of competency in the field of industrial electricity/ electronics is awarded to the student.

 With this certificate, the door is opened to many different types of employment in the field of electricity.
 Factory and plant maintenance, electrical and electronic installations for industrial and shipboard applications, appliance repair, electric power line work, and electronic circuit assembly and troubleshooting are typical fields of work for the graduate.
 In addition to the non-licensed fields of work, the graduate is afforded a thorough background in the electrical wiring rules and procedures for both industry and residential applications as required by licensed electricians.

 All rules and practices are in accordance with the National Electrical Code.
 This knowledge gives those who choose to enter the Electrician's Apprenticeship Program a large advantage.

-First Semester Credits
+First Semester Credit Hours

 ELT 1103 Basic Electricity/Electronics 3

 ELT 1204 AC/DC Fundamentals 4

 ELT 1406 Industrial Electrical Systems 6

-~MATH 1053 Mathematical Reasoning/Quantitative Literacy OR higher 3
+\sim MATH 1053 Mathematical Reasoning/Quantitative Literacy ${f OR}$ higher 3

 Second Semester

 ELT 1306 Motors and Motor Controls 6

 ELT 1504 Electronic Circuits 4

 ELT 1604 Programmable Logic Control Technology 4

 ~ENG 1003 Freshman English I OR

 ~SCOM 1203 Oral Communications OR

 COM 1013 Career Communications 3

-See General Education Requirements course descriptions.

-Co Paquigita Course